Abnormal Psychology

 What is abnormal psychology?

-The DSM-5 is a handbook used to help diagnose mental health conditions and psychological disorders, offering descriptions of possible symptoms and suggested diagnostic criteria.
+The DSM-5 is a handbook used to help clinicians diagnose mental health conditions and psychological disorders, offering descriptions of possible symptoms and suggested diagnostic criteria.

 According to the American Psychiatric Association, mental health conditions affect nearly one in five adults in the United States.
 According to the National Institute of Mental Health, the total number of adults living with mental illness in 2021 was 57.8 million.

-Exploring terminology: What does it mean?
+Exploring terminology: What does abnormal psychology mean?

 Looking for behavioral support?